Skip to main content

 Celebrating Aquaculture Week: Farming from Tide to Table

-Join us for Aquaculture Week 2024 to learn how marine aquaculture—or farmed seafood—is vital for supporting our nation’s seafood production and year-round jobs, enhancing coastal resilience, and more.
+Join us for Aquaculture Week 2025 to learn how marine aquaculture—or farmed seafood—is vital for supporting our nation’s seafood production and jobs on the water, enhancing coastal resilience, and more.

 Welcome to National Aquaculture Week, when we celebrate increasing our access to fresh seafood while protecting coastal resources.
 Seafood farming, if done responsibly as it is in the United States, is one of the most environmentally sustainable ways to produce food and protein.
-Marine aquaculture can expand and stabilize the U.S. seafood supply in the face of environmental change and economic uncertainty.
+Marine aquaculture can help reduce our seafood trade deficit while uplifting coastal communities and economies.

 Celebrate Aquaculture Week by learning about members of the aquaculture community who provide valuable jobs and increase access to fresh, sustainably sourced American seafood.
 Aquaculture is more than seafood production.
 It is about ecosystem stewardship, coastal communities, and economic opportunities.